GogulaK/Disaster-Impact-Prediction-using-Aerial-Satellite-Imagery/README.md

 Run python predict.py

-Perform the same for pre disaster and post disaster image separately Store the predicted output of predisaster as result.tif Store the predicted output of post disaster as postresult.tif
+Perform the same for pre disaster and post disaster image separately.
+* Store the predicted output of predisaster as result.tif
+* Store the predicted output of post disaster as postresult.tif

 Run Python postprocess.py
-- This produces the aggregated presummed.tif and postsummed.tif, diffprepost.tif
+* This produces the aggregated presummed.tif and postsummed.tif, diffprepost.tif

-Copy the diffprepost.tif,summedpre.tif,summedpost.tif to a new folder (eval_folder)
+* Copy the diffprepost.tif,summedpre.tif,summedpost.tif to a new folder (eval_folder)

 Run python heatmap_to_tif.py 'Foldername' #Run it from the previous folder
-The heatmap will be stored in the given Foldername.
+* The heatmap will be stored in the given Foldername.

-## Evaluation
 Run python evaluation.py

-evaluation.py calculates F1_score and the steps are as follows,
+* evaluation.py calculates F1_score and the steps are as follows,

 Input to evaluation.py are: diffprepost.tif , corresponding ground truth label.csv (available in sample)

 Note: Metric used => Disaster Impact Index(DII) = |ηPredbefore=1&Predafter=0|grid /  Ngrid |ηPredbefore=1 for entire image|

 Based on above metric, Labels will be generated for predicted outputs and the same would be compared against ground truth label(uses the same metric)